smtobin/xpbd-tissue-sim/README.md

 |--------------|-----------|-------------|-------|------|-------|
 | `/output/mesh_vertices_<i>` | N/A | Vertices of the ith deformable mesh in the simulation. | `/world` | `sensor_msgs/PointCloud2` | Purely for visualization purposes. |
 | `/output/mesh_<i>` | N/A | Output surface mesh (vertices, surface faces) of the ith deformable mesh in the simulation. | `/world` | `shape_msgs/Mesh` | This message is not timestamped.
 All vertices are sent, but only surface faces sent. |

-## Modifying the code
-The Docker container is set up to share the repo files outside of the container.
-That means that you can make edits to files **outside** the container and have those changes be reflected **inside** the container!
-This is nice because then your code editor does not need to be launched from inside the Docker container.

-## Code Structure
-This section will briefly go over how the repository is organized, and generally how the code is structured.

-### Simulation
-The `Simulation` class (found in the `simulation/` folder) is the owner/manager of everything in a simulation.
-It is responsible for creating and updating the objects in the sim and the visualization (if enabled).
-Executable files (e.g., `exec/main.cpp`) use the `run()` method to start the simulation, which will first call the `setup()` method, then spawn a thread that will perform the updates (i.e. it repeatedly calls the `update()` method which steps forward in time), and lastly launch the visualization.

-Various simulation functionalities are delegated to specific "scenes" to abstract their functionality.
-For example, the child `GraphicsScene` object handles the visualization aspects of the simulation, and the child `CollisionScene` object handles the collisions between objects.
-Note that these do not have to be used in every simulation (i.e. graphics/collisions can be turned off), and not all objects in the simulation have to be added to each scene (i.e. certain things may not be used in collision or visualization).

-There are multiple derived `Simulation` classes that augment the functionality to aid in simulating specific scenarios.
-For example, `BeamSimulation` cantilevers an object and measures its deflection.

-### SimObject
-The `simobject/` folder contains all the simulation objects which move around and interact with one another, all inheriting from the abstract base `Object` class.

-### Solver
-The `solver/` folder contains everything to do with projecting constraints using the XPBD algorithm.

-The `Constraint` abstract base class implements a generic interface for a constraint (which does not have to necessarily be used with the XPBD algorithm).
-This interface basically revolves around two functions: `evaluate()` which evaluates the constraint function `C(x)`, and `gradient()` which evaluates the constraint gradient with respect to the positions that make up that constraint.
-All classes derived from `Constraint` (e.g. `HydrostaticConstraint`, `DeviatoricConstraint`) implement these functions enabling the generic evaluation of a constraint and its gradient.

-The `ConstraintProjector` class implements the XPBD projection algorithm (i.e. solving Equation (16) in the XPBD paper for $\Delta\lambda$), and outputs the resulting position updates ($\Delta \mathbf{x}$).
-This is implemented in the `project()` class method.
-The `CombinedConstraintProjector` class projects two constraints simultaneously.

-The `XPBDSolver` class solves the constraints with its `solve()` class method.
-It owns a list of `ConstraintProjector`s that it will use to iteratively solve the constraints - i.e. by calling the `project()` method for each `ConstraintProjector` and applying the position updates.
-How the `XPBDSolver` applies the position updates is up to the derived classes, one solver iteration is contained in the protected method `_solveConstraints()`.
-For example, `XPBDGaussSeidelSolver` uses a Gauss-Seidel update strategy (as described in the XPBD paper) which updates the positions immediately after projecting each constraint.

-### Config
-The `include/config/` folder contains the `Config` class and its derived classes that parse YAML config files and make the parameters available for object instantiation.
-The base `Config` class provides the machinery needed (with the help of the [yaml-cpp](https://github.com/jbeder/yaml-cpp) library) to parse a YAML node/subnode and extract expected parameters from it using the `_extractParameter()` templated function.
-Static default values can be set and used if the YAML parameter is not found.
-If the extracted parameter is limited to a set of options (i.e. it should be a choice from an enum), `_extractParameterWithOptions()` can be used instead, and we pass in a static map that maps user-specified text to the appropriate value (e.g. from "Gauss-Seidel" to `XPBDObjectSolverType::GAUSS_SEIDEL`).

-Classes derived from `Config` correspond to specific objects and have extract additional parameters that correspond specifically to the options of that type of object.
-For example, `MeshObjectConfig` extract information from the YAML file that is used to set up a `MeshObject`, such as the size, initial position, initial velocity, color, etc.